Telecommunication-Telemedia-Assessment/bitstream_based_models/README.md

 ### cencro
 [Cencro](https://github.com/Telecommunication-Telemedia-Assessment/cencro) is a center cropped variant of Netflix's VMAF (Video Multi-Method Assessment Fusion), that we used to compare our models during the development.
 With the center-cropping it can run significantly faster than the full-frame VMAF, with only slight decrease in prediction accuracy.

+### Processing Chain for P.NATS Phase2 and other repos
+[Processing chain](https://github.com/pnats2avhd) used to generate sequences for the P.NATS Phase 2 / AHVD-AS project from ITU-T SG12 and VQEG.

 ## Who are we?
 The [Audiovisual Technology Group](https://www.tu-ilmenau.de/en/audio-visual-technology/) is part of the Institute of Media Technology at TU Ilmenau, Germany, headed by Prof. Alexander Raake.
 The Audiovisual Technology Group (AVT) deals with the function, application and perception of audio and video equipment and systems.